Top Greek islands & Mainland Destinations

 The White Tower, that stands in the waterfront of Thessaloniki, has become the symbol of the town over the years.
 It was originally built in the 16th century by the Ottomans as a fortress, on the site of a former Byzantine tower.
-Along its history, the White Tower has been used as a garrison and a prison for people sentenced to death in the late 19th century, which is why it was called the Tower of Blood that time.
+During its history, the White Tower has been used as a garrison and a prison for people sentenced to death in the late 19th century, which is why it was called the Tower of Blood at that time.
 Today it works as a Byzantine museum.

 The Roman Market, close to the city centre, was in function for 8 entire centuries, from the foundation of the town in the 5th century BC till the early Byzantine times, in the 5th century AD.
-Remains of a theatre, a square, an arched street, a mint and a marketplace have been unearthed, while excavations and restoration works are being continued today.
+Remains of a theatre, a square, an arched street, a mint, and a marketplace have been unearthed, while excavations and restoration works are being continued today.

 The Rotonda (or Rotunda) is an impressive circular building in the centre of Thessaloniki.
 It was originally constructed by Roman general Galerius in about 300 AD and in the late 4th century AD, it was turned into a Christian church and decorated with nice frescoes.
 When the town was conquered by the Ottomans, Rotonda was turned into a mosque.
 After it was liberated in the early 19th century, it first became a church again and then a sculpture museum.